toolness/rust-nycdb-csv-fun/README.md

   all revisions.
 This means that it contains duplicate rows for anything that changed between revisions.

+  Each row has the same schema as the original CSV file, except with an additional column at the very end called `LogUpdateType`: its value can be `A` to indicate that the row was added, or `C` to indicate that the row was changed.

 * `log.revisions.csv` is essentially an index into `log.csv`
   by revision number, recording the byte offset each revision starts at, and how many rows it consists of.

-* `log.cache.dat` is a serialization of the hash map.
-It can actually be deleted: if it's not found, the entire log will be replayed to rebuild it.
+* `log.pkmap.dat` is a serialization of the hash map.

 ## Performance